karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- feat(live/summary): Add a dedicated CANCELLED count to the live summary using the same ◼ symbol shown in the table.
+Cancellations are no longer included in the FAIL count.
+  - TTY summary: “… • ⏱ <waiting> • ✔ <ok> • ◼ <cancelled> • ✖ <fail> • ⏱ <timeout>”
+  - BORING summary: “… • waiting N • OK N • CANCELLED N • FAIL N • TIMEOUT N”
+  - Status row rendering remains unchanged.

+- fix(cancel/exit): Ensure `stan run` exits promptly after user cancellation (q/Q/Ctrl+C) in CLI runs by explicitly calling `process.exit(1)` once children are signaled and the live renderer has been stopped (skipped under tests).
+This returns control to the shell and prevents further script output after cancel.

-- fix(cancel/live): Preserve finished rows and keep their final values on cancel; finalize durations for in‑flight rows at the moment of cancellation; do not clobber output paths that have already been written.
-  - Renderer: add cancelPending() to mark only waiting/running/quiet/stalled rows as cancelled; compute duration from startedAt; leave done/error/timedout/killed rows untouched so their status/time/path remain visible.
+- fix(cancel/live): Preserve finished rows and keep their final values on cancel; finalize durations for in‑flight rows at the moment of cancellation; do not clobber output paths that have already been written. - Renderer: add cancelPending() to mark only waiting/running/quiet/stalled rows as cancelled; compute duration from startedAt; leave done/error/timedout/killed rows untouched so their status/time/path remain visible.
   - Service: on cancel, call renderer.cancelPending() and keep the cancelledKeys suppression so late onEnd events do not flip cancelled rows to done.
-  - Outcome:
-    • Concurrent mode: program exits promptly; outputs stop once children are killed.
-    • Sequential mode: completed scripts remain OK; only pending/in‑flight show cancelled.
-    • Time and Output columns retain final values where applicable.
+  - Outcome: • Concurrent mode: program exits promptly; outputs stop once children are killed. • Sequential mode: completed scripts remain OK; only pending/in‑flight show cancelled. • Time and Output columns retain final values where applicable.

-- fix(cancel): On user‑initiated cancellation (q/Q/Ctrl+C), ignore hangKillGrace and escalate
-  SIGTERM → SIGKILL immediately; also flush+stop the live renderer and restore key listeners right away.
+- fix(cancel): On user‑initiated cancellation (q/Q/Ctrl+C), ignore hangKillGrace and escalate SIGTERM → SIGKILL immediately; also flush+stop the live renderer and restore key listeners right away.
 This prevents continued script output after cancel and allows the process to exit promptly. hangKillGrace remains in effect for hang/timeout scenarios; it simply does not delay user cancel.

 - refactor(run/input): use Node’s readline.emitKeypressEvents for TTY key handling; drop external 'keypress' dependency and its type stub; keep SIGINT parity and 'data' fallback; update Rollup externals and package.json.
   - Rationale: reduce legacy CJS surface and simplify runtime/bundling.